“If not now then when will you do it “

 First View of Spiti Valley

 23rd June — Next day, it was a bright sunny morning.
 Ideal lights for photography with Kinnaur Kailash in the background.
 We came to know about Kinnaur Kailash trek, it is very exciting and adventurous, but unlucky again, it takes around 6 days to complete that trek.
 The care taker of the hotel in Kalpa, was excited too to send us for the trek, unluckily we had no choice to miss it.
-So, after breakfast, we
+So, after breakfast, we gotta rush to our next destination Kaza.

 The roads to Kaza were just spectacular, you would fall in love them.
 We were actually seeing the road to Spiti, those curves on the narrow roads was nothing less scary than the edge of a hill.
 Passed the bridge that puts us on the most treacherous road in the world.
 Soon, we lost mobile signals on our way, totally disconnected from the world for the next few days.
 Good or bad, we were not sure.